IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Before passing on, I will merely add this, that in some ways the **evils attendant on slaughtering grow worse, and not better**, as civilisation advances, because of the more complex conditions of town life, and the increasingly long journeys to which animals are subjected in their transit from the grazier to the slaughterman.”[^Salt][1897]

-― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">(Campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
+― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">( "father of animal rights", campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
 Introduced Mohandas Gandhi to the influential works on animal rights)</span>

 >“Do not unjustly eat fish the water has given up,<br>
 >    And do not desire as food the flesh of slaughtered animals,<br>